-John wants to take a risk this week with Meleana, who has been strongly favored in the competition so far despite joining the show during the second episode.
+Meleana Brown & John Legend Song: “Since U Been Gone” (Kelly Clarkson) John wantsto take a risk this week with Meleana, who has been strongly favored in the competition so far despite joining the show during the second episode.
 His manager hands him a fellow judge’s song to perform, “Since U Been Gone” by Kelly Clarkson.
 Bad, bad, bad decision.
 Even John has trouble finding his voice in the middle of that number, and the two are never really gel together.
 Sadly, Meleana makes the bottom two.

 John Glosson & Jennifer Nettles

 Song: “Life is a Highway” (Rascal Flatts) John’s been pretty cozy near the top for a while, and a strong, sing-songy rhythm song with country starlet Jennifer Nettles sure seems like a good idea at the time.
 On-stage, it’s a pretty boring and overbearing performance that doesn’t leave the judges wowed, per se, but earns him a place in Episode 5.

 With Meleana and Olivia in the bottom two, John stands to lose a partner, while Robin may lose his only remaining partner.
 The ladies must save themselves via an a capella duel, and both belt out some love ballads for the ages.

 Meleana tackles Whitney Houston’s “Saving All My Love For You,” and Olivia follows up with Bonnie Raitt’s “I Can’t Make You Love Me.”
 Olivia must’ve left the more lasting impression with the number, because Meleana ends up getting her bus ticket home.